 Fracture: To break a bone.

-Fragility fracture: Term used to describe a fracture that occurs with very little trauma or force from a standing position or less, that is usually not great enough to cause broken bones, usually indicating that the bone is weak.
-Also known as a low trauma fracture or an osteoporotic fracture.
+Fragility fracture: Term used to describe a fracture that occurs with very little trauma or force from a standing position or less.
+A force that is usually not great enough to cause broken bones, usually indicating that the bone is weak.
+Also known as a low trauma fracture or an Osteoporotic fracture.

-Glucocorticoid induced Osteoporosis: Osteoporosis caused by taking gluco-corticoids (commonly called steroids), a class of medication taken from their anti-inflammatory effects on illnesses such as rheumatoid arthritis, asthma, lupus and Crohn’s disease.
+Glucocorticoid induced Osteoporosis: Osteoporosis caused by taking gluco-corticoids (commonly called steroids), a class of medication taken for their anti-inflammatory effects on illnesses, such as Rheumatoid arthritis, Asthma, Lupus and Crohn’s disease.

-Gluten intolerance: Allergy to wheat, which occurs in coeliac disease.
+Gluten intolerance: An allergy to wheat which occurs in coeliac disease.
 Can cause intestinal absorption problems.

 Growth hormone: Hormone secreted by the pituitary gland and especially important for bone growth during puberty.

 Hip protector: A protective pad worn on the hips that may prevent a hip fracture in frail senior citizens.